flatironinstitute/CryoLike/docs/source/examples/make_templates.rst

 in the :py:mod:`cryolike.stacks
 <cryolike.stacks.make_templates_from_inputs_api>` module.
-The function takes a list of inputs for the cryo-EM density map or atomic model, the imaging parameters, and the output folder.
+The function takes a list of inputs for the cryo-EM density map or atomic model, the imaging parameters perviously set (see :doc:`/examples/set_image_parameters`), and the output folder.
 For a brief overview of the possible parameters, please see the linked API documentation.